Genesis 1:7 Meaning and Commentary

 “And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.”– Genesis 1:7 (KJV)

-“So God made the vault and separated the water under the vault from the water above it.
-And it was so.”– Genesis 1:7 (NLT)
+“So God made the sky and separated the waters above it from the waters below it.
+And that is how it happened.”– Genesis 1:7 (NLT)

 What Does Genesis 1:7 Mean?